wintercms/wn-user-plugin/README.md

 ### Flash messages

-This plugin makes use of October's [`Flash API`](http://octobercms.com/docs/markup/tag-flash).
+This plugin makes use of Winter CMS's [`Flash API`](https://wintercms.com/docs/markup/tag-flash).
 In order to display the error messages, you need to place the following snippet in your layout or page.

     {% flash %}
         <div class="alert alert-{{ type == 'error' ? 'danger' : type }}">{{ message }}</div>